Certified Medication Aide (CMA)

 Good Samaritan - 2018 W. 2nd Street, Goodland, KS

-1. Must be at least 16 years of age to challenge the Kansas Medication Aide Test.
+1. Must be at least 18 years of age, with at least an eighth grade reading level, to challenge the Kansas Medication Aide Test.

 2. An active Kansas CNA certification.